-A. Data tables include markup (e.g. tags or styles) that identifies row and column headers in a manner that is compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader that offers this functionality).
-N/A Additional Information: There were no tables found throughout the book.
-However, using the accessibility checker, the rows TH and TD, headers and regularity all passed.
+A. Data tables include markup (e.g. tags or Fail styles) that identifies row and column headers in a manner that is compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader that offers this functionality).
+Additional Information: Tables on page 62 (2 tables) and 63 (2 tables) were checked manually.
+Only four tables were found throughout the book.
+The text to speech function seperated and read the tables by row.
+Using the accessibility checker, the rows TH and TD, headers and regularity all failed.